 People like to feel appreciated and welcomed, especially at healthcare practices.
 Gratitude should be part of the overall patient experience all year long, not just during the holiday season.
 If you don’t already let your patients know how much you appreciate them, November is the perfect time to create that new tradition.

 In that vein, we’d like to express our gratitude for all the healthcare professionals, practices, and people who selflessly dedicate their time and talents to caring for others.
 We are grateful for you!
-We understand the power of gratitude—it literally rewires the brain to make you happier—and we want healthcare professionals to feel appreciated every day of the year.
+We understand the power of gratitude—it literally rewires the brain to make you happier—and we want say thank you to healthcare professionals and hope you feel appreciated every day of the year.

 The regular practice of gratitude correlates directly with more happiness